Today

 OFFBEATS Sidewalk Book Launch

-Printed Matter 38 St Marks Place, NY
+Printed Matter 38 St Marks Place, NY, United States

 Lower East Side artist-archivist Clayton Patterson and author John Strausbaugh come to Printed Matter/St. Marks for a sidewalk launch and sale of their new book OFFBEATS: LOWER EAST SIDE PORTRAITS. […]